sinamps/bot-detection/README.md

 If you use our work, please cite our paper:

 To use our codes, pleas first read the code file "" no matter what model you want to run.
-This file includes comments that are required for running the all scripts.
+This file includes comments that are required for running all of our scripts.
 Please also make sure imports and data set file addresses are corrected in the code.